KyberNetwork/bridge_eos_smart_contracts/README.md

 4. Run the relay app, pointing to your cfg file location: for example:
 `node apps/relay-app/relay-app.js --cfg scripts/local/relay_app_sample_input/cfg.json --genesis=8585001 --start=8585001 --end=8585170`

-5. In order to verify existence of a relayed block on the longest chain run the --verify option in the relay app.
-For example:
+## WKNC sample app:

+The WKNC sample app demonstrates how to use the bridge.
+It uses the stored headers data in order to validate locking of tokens on an Ethereum contract and issuing equivalent tokens on the EOS side.

+1. Create accounts and deploy contracts:
+`bash scripts/local/issue_bringup.sh`

+2. Issuing tokens is comprised of verifying a block and its receipt, as well as specifying the issue cmd:
-`node apps/wknc-app/wknc-app.js --cfg scripts/local/wknc_app_sample_input/cfg.json --blockVerify=8585005`
+`node apps/wknc-app/wknc-app.js --cfg scripts/local/wknc_app_sample_input/cfg.json --blockVerify=8123247 --receiptVerify=0x47d76b0a9290ad65db9e33301e9f68c45c005942ebb4c7f91503424cc599fcbf --issue`

 ## Note
 In eth-proof/node_modules/xhr2/lib/xhr2.js:719, need to fix absolute url string: